Contents

 .catch(errorMsg => console.log(errorMsg));

-In this example, We will share the input of a TextInput on button click using the Share API provided by React Native.
+In this example, We will share the input of a TextInput on a button click using the Share API provided by React Native.
 It will open different platforms where you can share content like Mail, Facebook, Twitter, Whatsapp, etc. So let’s get started.

 To Make a React Native App

 Getting started with React Native will help you to know more about the way you can make a React Native project.
-We are going to use react-native init to make our React Native App.
-Assuming that you have node installed, you can use npm to install the react-native-cli
+We are going to use react native command line interface to make our React Native App.

-npm install -g react-native-cli
+npm uninstall -g react-native-cli @react-native-community/cli

 Run the following commands to create a new React Native project

-react-native init ProjectName
+npx react-native init ProjectName

 If you want to start a new project with a specific React Native version, you can use the --version argument:

-react-native init ProjectName --version X.XX.X
+npx react-native init ProjectName --version X.XX.X

 This will make a project structure with an index file named App.js in your project directory.